For years I’ve been recommending peanut products to infants who are low risk for peanut allergy due to growing evidence that it’s beneficial.

 Studies have highlighted the benefit of early introduction of peanut product decreasing peanut allergy risk, so more parents are wanting to know exactly how to give a baby peanut products without increasing the choking risk.

-The study above was done using a product similar to Cheetos, made with peanut butter instead of cheese.
+The study was done using a product similar to Cheetos, made with peanut butter instead of cheese.
 Bamba is a snack food that has been sold in Israel for many years is now available in the US.

 Parents can of course give a product like this, but what else can you do on a regular basis once your baby’s doctor clears him for peanuts?